Ann Robinson (artist): Cast glass work

 Robinson is one of the pioneers of the art of lost-wax casting for glass.
 She undertook extensive research and experimentation in the 1970s to perfect the art.
 Early on, when developing this process, Robinson had a year where every piece she made broke.
 As Beazley states "[i]t is ... something of a triumph that she has learnt to control cooling processes, which in her larger pieces can take as long as three weeks."
 The Director of Milford Galleries in Dunedin, Stephen Higginson, further emphasizes the time and space required for Robinson to create her works: some pieces can in fact take up to two months to cool and need to be alone in the kiln during this cooling process.

 The lost-wax casting technique Robinson developed is a modified version of the bronze casting technique.
 It involves creating a plaster mould which is filled with molten wax.
 The mould is then removed (and can be reused) and the wax is encased in a heat-resistant covering and placed in the kiln.
 When the wax is burnt out, this cavity is then filled with molten glass.

 In 1989, Robinson moved to one of Auckland's west coast beaches, Karekare.
-This move is often noted in reference to her art because of the influence of nature in her work, with the native plants there, particularly Nīkau and flax (Phormium), featuring in her designs.
+This move is often noted in reference to her art because of the influence of nature in her work, with the native plants there, particularly nīkau and harakeke, featuring in her designs.
 As Powerhouse Museum states, "the spectacular environment of the Pacific region began to influence her designs."
 Robinson herself has said "I like the idea that my pieces encapsulate the music of the forest."

 In 1992, Ann Robinson was one of 14 New Zealand ceramic and glass artists asked to contribute pieces for display in Treasures of the Underworld at the Seville Expo; Robinson was the only glass artist invited to contribute.
 Artists were requested to make something larger than they ever had before and given a phrase to drive their work: Robinson's was ‘Southern Hemisphere’.
 The vessels she created were 40–45 kg each and were evocative of the pacific.
 Robinson has more recently significantly increased the size of her pieces, experimenting with a piece that is 80 kg.

 Robinson has a particular affinity and appreciation for vessels.
 For many years these were the sole focus of her craft.
 She subsequently explored other forms with a series of oversized native pods.
 Robinson's latest exhibitions, Brim and Capital, display a further development in her work with a more geometric refinement.
 Robinson attributes the changes in her art to her recent move from Karekare to a suburb of Auckland.